gatling/gatling/src/docs/content/tutorials/quickstart/index.md

 Feel free to join our [Google Group](https://groups.google.com/g/gatling) and ask for help **once you've read this documentation**.
 {{< /alert >}}

+### Picking the Right Language

+Gatling provides:
+* a Java DSL, introduced in Gatling 3.7, that can also be used in Kotlin
+* the original Scala DSL

+When picking a language for using Gatling, we recommend the following rule:
+* if your target Gatling users are Scala developers, use Scala
+* if they are Kotlin developers, use Kotlin
+* otherwise, use Java

+Java is widely taught in CS courses, requires less CPU for compiling and is easier to configure in maven or gradle.

 ### Installing

 Please check the [installation section]({{< ref "installation" >}}) to pick a setup that matches your needs.